-- ensuring that all staff are aware of the procedures that need to be followed in the event of an E-Safety incident taking place

-- providing training and advice for staff

-- ensuring the technical support company (TurnITon) carries out all E-Safety measures

-- ensuring the technical support company (TurnITon) is fully aware of the school's E-Safety policy and procedures

-- meeting with E-Safety Governor

-- attending relevant Governor meetings

-- reporting to the Leadership Team
+- day to day monitoring of incidents and handling sensitive issues; - developing and reviewing the school E-Safety policy; - ensuring that all staff are aware of the procedures that need to be followed in the event of an E-Safety incident taking place; - ensuring that E-safety incidents are recorded on CPOMS - providing training and advice for staff; - ensuring the technical support company (TurnITon) carries out all E-Safety measures; - ensuring the technical support company (TurnITon) is fully aware of the school's E-Safety policy and procedures; - regularly monitor and review online filtering and monitoring systems. - meeting with E-Safety Governor; - attending relevant Governor meetings; - reporting to the Leadership Team.